A LETTER FROM OUR CEO

 Reducing use of supervisor hours – adjusting management schedules & involving HQ/Operations Team into restaurant support

-Amending/reducing rental items & subscription services (such as; window cleaning, mats, linen services, newspapers, courier & delivery services) – we will endeavour to pay our TMs to complete the most required of these tasks to create more shift & earning opportunities for the team
+Amending/reducing rental items & subscription services (such as; window cleaning, mats, linen services, newspapers, courier & delivery services) – we will endeavour to pay our TMs to complete the most required of these tasks as a means of greater shift opportunity/earnings for our people

 Lowering our carrying inventory of beverage products while maintaining our focus of never running out